A jury was unable to reach a verdict after deliberating for more than 25 hours

 The officer, who then 25, said he reached up with his gun and fired at DuBose’s head, which he could see above the bottom of the driver’s window frame.

 Under cross-examination, Deters showed Tensing several snippets from the video.
 Deters contended the video proves Tensing’s arm wasn’t caught, that he was standing when the shot was fired, and the car didn’t accelerate until after DuBose was hit.

 Tensing, who is 6 feet 3 inches, disagreed and said his chest-worn body camera showed the perspective of a man who was being dragged.

 The traffic stop

-Tensing, a 26-year-old officer with five years’ experience, tried to open the Honda Accord’s door.
-But DuBose held it shut.
+Tensing tried to open the Honda Accord’s door, but DuBose used his left hand to hold it shut.
 After that, Tensing reached into the car– and at that moment, his body camera shook out of focus.